-Elimination Diet for Psoriatic Disease
+Try An Elimination Diet for Psoriatic Arthritis

-How Do You Complete An Elimination Diet?Completing an elimination diet involves removing specific food groups from your diet for a set period of time.
+Completing an elimination diet involves removing specific food groups from your diet for a set period of time.
 Then, the foods are reintroduced, one at a time, to see how your body reacts.
-This reintroduction phase is executed systematically in order to identify specific reactions per the food you’re testing.
-There are many different schools of thought on how long you must remove the foods.
-I truly believe that if you have an autoimmune disease or a chronic condition, you musliminate for at least 6-8 weeks.
+This reintroduction phase is done systematically to identify specific reactions of the food you’re testing.
+There are many different schools of thought on how long you should remove types of foods.
+I truly believe that if you have an autoimmune disease or a chronic condition, you must eliminate for at least 6-8 weeks.
 I recommend this because it takes your body at least 3 weeks to realize any dietary change.

-Is There An Easier Way?A GI doctor can help you identify foods you’re allergic to, but in order to get a full work up of your food sensitivities (aka all the ways your immune system may be invoked, NOT just allergic reactions) you may need to see a functional or integrative medicine doctor.
-There are different tests that can be prescribed which will help you identify these sensitivities, though many are unproven, so it’s important to have the results interpreted by a qualified health care professional.
+A gastroenterologist or board certified allergist can help you identify foods you’re allergic to, but in order to get a full work-up of your food sensitivities (meaning, all the ways your immune system may be invoked, NOT just allergic reactions) you may want to see a functional or integrative medicine doctor.
+There are different tests that can be prescribed that could help you identify these sensitivities, though many are unproven, so it’s important to have the results interpreted by a qualified health care professional.

 Having said that, I truly believe that completing an elimination diet is the best way to identify these trigger foods because you’ll experience the difference for yourself!
 It’s easy to say, “remove dairy and your symptoms will subside.”
 But it’s completely different to remove dairy and actually FEEL the difference.
-When you can see and feel the difference, it makes is SO much easier to stick to eliminating these foods.
+When you can see and feel the difference, it makes it SO much easier to stick to eliminating these foods.

 Once we allow our bodies to settle down, our digestive and immune functions will begin to balance out.
 That’s why you can test the foods periodically.
 I suggest waiting at least 6 months to test a food you initially had a reaction to.
 Remember, you didn’t develop your condition overnight, therefore you can’t expect your gut to heal itself overnight.
 Some people can see great results within a few months and others may take years.
-It really depends on your diet, lifestyle, disease progression, nutritional deficiencies, supplements and medication that you take and a whole host of other issues.
+It really depends on your diet, lifestyle, disease progression, nutritional deficiencies, supplements and medication that you take, and a whole host of other issues.

 If an elimination diet is something you’d like to explore further, I urge you to look into it!
 There are a TON of different resources that you can check out.
 Start by researching videos and written articles about different resources that are beneficial when it comes to elimination diets.

 People always protest about how it’ll be so hard to give these foods up, and they’re right, it is hard!
 We’re accustomed to a certain way of eating in our society, but the fact of the matter is, if you have a chronic condition you MUST manage your inflammation.
 Once you eliminate the foods, you’ll start to get accustomed to having fewer and less severe symptoms.
-Managing what you’re eating is a direct way you can help cut down on the inflammation in your gut, decrease the activation of your immune system and aid in settling and balancing out your body.
+Managing what you’re eating is a direct way you can help cut down on the inflammation in your gut, decrease the activation of your immune system, and aid in settling and balancing your health.

-_If your body has less to worry about, it can focus on healing.
-And given half a chance, your body will heal itself, by itself! _
+If your body has less to worry about, it can focus on healing.
+And given half a chance, your body will heal itself, by itself!